nikosdion/joomla_extensions_development/README.md

 ## How to read this book

-An [HTML version of the book](html/index.html) is included in this repository.
+An [HTML version of the book](https://www.dionysopoulos.me/book.html) can be found on my personal site.

 ## “Developing” the book